 Following entries specify a location without a postal code.

 The last line is an entry that leaves blank all fields.
-Although this might be used to indicate the prefix is not yet allocated or deployed, or is in the process of being redeployed elsewhere, this is more commonly used for privacy enforcement.
-In all cases, we suggest always including at least the country code where your IP range/subnet is in use.
+This may be used to indicate the prefix is not yet allocated or deployed, is in the process of being redeployed elsewhere, or used for anycast purposes from multiple locations at the same time, In all cases, we suggest always as most information as you can about where your IP ranges/subnets are in use.

 2. Where to host a feed?